fiduh/azure-blob-azure-ad/README.md

 Joe 1 - has access to only test1 folder and sample1.json file

-Joe 2 has access to only test 2 folder and sample2.json file
+Joe 2 has access to only test2 folder and sample2.json file

 Create policies, roles, users, and groups